dkarthe/webjeda-blog/_posts/2016-01-30-how-to-fetch-first-image-from-jekyll-post.md

 ---
 title: How to grab first image from Jekyll post?
 desc: Featured images in WordPress is something I wanted to my Jekyll posts as well.
-Images should show up on the index page automatically.
-This was possible from these Liquid tags.
-This will fetch all the first images from your posts.
+I wanted images to show up on the index page automatically.
+But I had no idea how to fetch images from Jekyll posts.
+Now my blog index uses this method through which the images are grabbed automatically from Jekyll posts.
 keywords: fetch images from Jekyll post, grab images from Jekyll post, get images from post Jekyll
 author: sharathdt
 tags: Jekyll